Free Montessori Based Spring Activities For Kids

 “Let the children be free; encourage them; let them run outside when it is raining; let them remove their shoes when they find a puddle of water; and when the grass of the meadows is wet with dew, let them run on it and trample it with their bare feet; let them rest peacefully when a tree invites them to sleep beneath its shade; let them shout and laugh when the sun wakes them in the morning.”

 We hope this pack will encourage you to enjoy and learn more about the great outdoors.
-Plus this month’s pack is just as free as fresh air and sunshine!
-So download it now and start reading with your child before the summer passes you by!
+Plus this pack is just as free as fresh air and sunshine!
+Download it now and start reading with your child.

 Don't let the fresh air and warm breezes pass you by!